Oklahoma Baptist University: History

-Enrollment passed 2,000 for the first time in 1989 and a record enrollment of 2,440, with 2,011 on campus, was set in 1994.
+Enrolment passed 2,000 for the first time in 1989 and a record enrollment of 2,440, with 2,011 on campus, was set in 1994.
 In 1999, acquisition of land north of the campus enlarged OBU property from 125 to approximately 190 acre.
 Under President Mark Brister, by 2005, the university's endowment exceeded US$80 million.
 In 2007, OBU's International Graduate School opened in Oklahoma City, offering a master's of business administration degree.
 Acquisition of 10 additional acres of land at the southwest edge of the campus in 2008 increased OBU's property to 200 acre, and in 2010, the university celebrated its first centennial.

 The university was granted an exception to Title IX in 2014 which allows it to legally discriminate against LGBT students for religious reasons.
 A student LGBT group called Bison 4 Equality protested the Title IX exemption.
-It was also ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride in 2021.
+Oklahoma Baptist University was ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride in 2021.

+In 2019, it received the St. Gregory's University campus as a donation from Hobby Lobby.
+However, this real estate was later traded in a land swap.

+In 2020, a campus was established at the Lexington Assessment and Reception Center prison in Lexington, Oklahoma.

+The campus was struck by very large, multiple-vortex tornado on April 19, 2023.
+Many buildings were heavily damaged, including large brick institutional buildings that suffered significant roof and exterior wall damage.
+The tornado was rated high-end EF2 with winds of 135 mph.